TheSoftwareHouse/babelsheet-js/docs-src/services.md

 Producer should be working now.

+You can change `REFRESH_TOKEN` read and write providers, check it [here](/../development#set-refresh-token-read-providers).

+You can also change translations storage from redis to file, check it [here](/../development#change-translations-storage-from-redis-to-file).

 ## API
 API is a web server built on top of `express.js` which serves translations.
-There is one endpoint available to obtain translations, which is `/translations`, but they can be also filtered by using query param filter, e.g. calling `/translations?filters[]=en_US.CORE` will result in getting translations for `en_US` locale and section `CORE`.
+There is one endpoint available to obtain translations, which is `/translations`.
+Translations can be filtered by using:

+- `filters[]` -  e.g. calling `/translations?filters[]=en_US.CORE` will result in getting translations for `en_US` locale and section `CORE`.
 Other possibility is to use tag as a filter, e.g. `/translations?filters[]=en_US.tag1`.

-Translations are served in json format and the structure is preserved regardless of filters being used.
+- `format` - translations can be served in json/android/ios formats, just add adtitional parameter e.g. `/translations?filters[]=en_US.CORE&format=android`.

 You can run API in docker container - see [Docker](/../docker#).